miktim/RESTup/README.md

   in the address bar enter 'webdav://<host>[:<port>]/restup/dav'
 ```
 **NOTES:**<br>
-1. Windows XP Explorer does not allow port 80 override;<br>
+1. Windows XP does not allow port 80 override;<br>
 2. File managers cache the contents of remote folders.
 In some cases (Dolphin, Konqueror), a forced manual update is required.

 #### 6. Agents